How to Claim Motor Vehicle Expenses in Australia: 2024–25 Guide by Trinity Accounting Practice

 If you use your car for business or work-related travel in Australia, you may be eligible to claim motor vehicle expenses on your tax return.
 For the 2024–25 financial year, the ATO allows two main methods: Cents per Kilometre and Logbook Method.

-At Trinity Accounting Practice, we help you choose the best method that maximizes your deduction and ensures compliance with current ATO rules.
+At Trinity Accounting Practice, we help you choose the best method that maximises your deduction and ensures compliance with current ATO rules.

 This method is simple and convenient, ideal for those with lower business use.